-In addition, the contractor shall report to PIU about any inspections and audits carried out by the respective ministries - Labor, Health and Social Affairs of Serbia.
-The findings of the labor audits will be presented to PIU and the Bank at request.
+In addition, Contractors shall report to the PIU about any inspections and audits carried out by the respective ministries - Labor, Health and Social Affairs of Serbia.
+The findings of the labor inspections will be presented to the PIU and the Bank at request.